Record-Breaking May Temperatures Lead to Heatwave Disruptions in Britain and Europe

 What's Next

-Authorities are monitoring the situation for further temperature records and potential impacts on public health and safety.
-Updates from meteorological agencies are expected as conditions evolve.
+Authorities are monitoring the situation for further disruptions and safety concerns as high temperatures persist.
+Updates from weather agencies and local officials are expected as conditions develop.

 Sources